musurca/gr/README.md

 # Guilt & Remembrance
 Mod for handling civilian deaths, reparations, and war crimes in Arma 3.
-Atone for your "collateral damage" by delivering the bodies of dead civilians to their next-of-kin -- or else attempt to conceal the deaths by secretly disposing of the bodies.
+Atone for your "collateral damage" by delivering the bodies of dead civilians to their next-of-kin -- or else attempt to conceal the deaths by secretly disposing of the evidence.

 Requirements: [CBA_A3](https://github.com/CBATeam/CBA_A3), [ACE3](https://github.com/acemod/ACE3)